zorzalerrante/datagramas/README.md

   * [Basic Notebook Examples](http://nbviewer.ipython.org/github/carnby/matta/blob/master/examples/Basic%20Examples.ipynb)
   * [Let's Make a Map Too](http://nbviewer.ipython.org/github/carnby/matta/blob/master/examples/Let's%20Make%20a%20Map%20Too.ipynb)
   * [Let's <del>Make</del> Scaffold a Barchart](http://nbviewer.ipython.org/github/carnby/matta/blob/master/examples/Let's%20Make%20a%20Barchart.ipynb)

+**If you do not see any visualizations when browsing the notebooks on NBViewer, please refresh the page.
+I don't know why it doesn't work on first load -- if you have any idea of why this happens, please let me know! :)**

 ### In the Wild